 When choosing a bank account, you want to find something that works with your financial goals.
 You likely already have a checking account, so you want to figure out if you want your savings account with your current bank or try out another bank.

 When you save with your current bank, you might have familiarity and have an easy time transferring money.
+Many banks offer overdraft protection.
+If your account balance falls, the benefits of a savings account with your checking account is your bank will make automatic transfers to cover you so payments won't bounce and you won't incur insufficent fund fees.
 If you go with another bank, you might be able to find higher interest rates.
 On top of that, it could be harder to access your savings which can be a good thing if you’re consistently dipping into your savings.

-When you put money in a saving account, you can earn interest on the money you stash away.
+When you start saving, you can earn interest on the money you stash away.
 The interest rates, expressed as Annual Percentage Yield (APY), vary among banks.
 To get the best rate, you want to look for a high-interest savings account.

 Online banks and credit unions tend to have more competitive rates than traditional banks.
 It’s important to note though, that the APY rate can change at any time regardless of which bank you choose.
 When the feds cut down interest rates, banks typically follow soon thereafter.
 Check out the APY at each bank you’re considering to find the best rates.